ilovelogic/Pauli-Path-Method/README.md

 $$\tilde{p}(C, x) \approx \sum_{s \in \mathbb{P}_{n}^{d+1} : |s| \leq \ell} (1 - \gamma)^{|s|} f(C, s, x)$$

 As a result, our code functions as follows:
-- The `Lemma 8` code generates all legal Pauli paths that fit the specified depth, number of qubits, gate positions, and upperbound on Hamming weight.
-It accomplishes this task using 5 classes, which are outlined in the `Lemma 8` README.
+- The `Path Generation` code generates all legal Pauli paths that fit the specified depth, number of qubits, gate positions, and upperbound on Hamming weight.
+It accomplishes this task using 5 classes, which are outlined in the `Path Generation` README.
-- Then the `Fourier Coefficient` code calculuates the Pauli path integral based off of the Pauli paths from the `Lemma 8` code.
+- Then the `Fourier Coefficient` code calculuates the Pauli path integral based off of the Pauli paths from the `Path Generation` code.
 - Lastly, `Brute Force RCS` verfies the resulting output distribution using statistical measurements XEB and TVD.

 These componenets come together via the `NoisyProbDist` and `GetProbDist` classes, which are described in the first README file below.